 After the City Sunrise debacle, I thought I'd sworn off writing books.
 But an article I wrote for Elise appearing in the December 1981 issue of the magazine wouldn't let me go.
 It was called "The Mentor Chain," and it was about the powerful role of mentor relationships among elite scientists.
 I wrote a proposal and my agent at the time, Charlotte Sheedy, shopped it around.
 Ultimately I landed a contract with Macmillan.
 It appeared in 1986 as Apprentice to Genius; there's a page on this web site devoted to it.

 Apprentice to Genius, though no great commercial success, sold me forever on what writers sometimes call "the long form," meaning long articles and especially books.
 Since then, I've written the other books described on this website; my agent for many years, Vicky Bijur, represented most of them.
-Representing my most recent books, Eyes on the Street and On an Irish Island, and Hearing Homer's Song, is Michael Carlisle of Inkwell Management.
+Representing my most recent books, Eyes on the Street, On an Irish Island, and Hearing Homer's Song, is Michael Carlisle of Inkwell Management.
 For a listing of all my books please see the Bibliography.
 To reach Vicky or Michael see Contact.

 Beginning in the 1980s, I taught writing classes, first in the evening school of Johns Hopkins University, then in the University of Baltimore's Yale Gordon College of Liberal Arts.
 In 1999 I accepted a position as professor of science writing at MIT.
 There, I helped start its Graduate Program in Science Writing, which I directed for seven years.